Protocol aware IPsec/TLS/MACsec/DTLS packet engine with look-aside interface for multi-core application processors

-The PacketEngine-IP-97 (EIP-97) security packet engine is a look-aside bus interface and a packet transform engine.
-The packet engine is used as a bus master in the data plane of the system and processes packets with very little CPU intervention.
+The EIP-97 Multi-Protocol Engine is a protocol aware packet engine IP with a look-aside bus interface and a packet transform engine.
+The Multi-Protocol engine is used as a bus master in the data plane of the system and processes packets with very little CPU intervention.
 This engine supports an AMBA (AXI, AHB, TCM) or a PLB SoC bus interface and can be delivered in different configurations to support IPsec as well as SSL/TLS.
-Compared to the PacketEngine-IP-93 & PacketEngine-IP-94 it offers higher performance, more algorithms, protocol flexibility through token instructions and supports multi-core CPUs.
+Compared to the Protocol-IP-93 it offers higher performance, more algorithms, protocol flexibility through token instructions and supports multi-core CPUs.

 Performance for large packet sizes is 2000 Mbps for any supported protocol.
 IPsec performance for small packet sizes is 1000 Mbps.
 System clock speed is 500 MHz.
 Gate count is between 400 and 600k gates depending on the configuration.